smaddis/smad-deploy-azure/docs/ARCHITECTURE.md

 #### `module "jaeger"`
 Adds helm charts that bootstrap a Jaeger deployment on the k8s cluster using the Helm package manager.

+#### `module "kafka"`
+Adds helm charts that bootstrap a Kafka cluster on the k8s cluster using the Helm package manager.

 ### `variables.tf`